-The Arkansas Department of Human Services Division of Aging, Adult and Behavioral Services (DAABHS) sends out, through the Arkansas Department of Health - Health Statistics Branch, letters to tobacco merchants included in the Synar's sample.
+The Arkansas Department of Human Services Office of Substance Abuse and Mental Health (OSAMH) sends out, through the Arkansas Foundation for Medical Care (AFMC), letters to tobacco merchants included in the Synar's sample.
 The "Good" letter informs merchants of successfully completing the survey designed to monitor rate of sales of tobacco products to minors.
 The "Bad" letter informs merchants they were found to have sold tobacco products to under age youth during the anonymous shopper survey.

-This year, due to COVID restrictions, RPPs did not conduct Synar Inspections and therefore, there will be no "Good" and "Bad" letter.
-Community education regarding youth access laws
+Community education regarding youth and young adult access laws